Glen Ray Hines: NFL career

-Hines was drafted by the NFL's St. Louis Cardinals and the American Football League's Houston Oilers in 1965.
+Hines was selected by the NFL's St. Louis Cardinals and the American Football League's Houston Oilers in 1965.
 In 1966, he signed with the Oilers and played for them until 1969 in the AFL, and, in 1970, in the NFL.
 He played the 1971–72 seasons with the New Orleans Saints, and retired after his final season with the Pittsburgh Steelers in 1973.

 An accomplished pass blocker at a time when offensive linemen were severely restricted in the use of their hands to block pass rushers, he was an AFL All-Star game selection – the AFL version of the Pro Bowl – in 1968 and 1969.

 A model of durability, from his first season in 1966 through his final season in 1973, Hines started and played in 115 consecutive NFL games, including three playoff games.
 In 2000, the Tulsa World named Hines to its Area Pro All-Century Team.
 In the December, 2005 issue of Football Digest, Hines was named to the All-Time Houston Oilers Team.

 In 2020, the Arkansas media named Hines to its All Time Razorbacks in Pro Football Team.
 Out of 355 Razorbacks to have ever gone on to play in the NFL or AFL, Hines was placed in the top 14.
 In 2022, Sports Illustrated named Hines to its All-Time University of Arkansas NFL Team.
 Hines and Jason Peters (still active) were named the top two Razorback offensive tackles in school history to play in the NFL.

-Although a native of El Dorado, Arkansas, the University of Arkansas's first-ever All-American offensive tackle, a member of the All-Time Southwest Conference first-team offense, a member of the All-Time Houston Oilers team, one of the top two offensive tackles in Razorback history to play in the NFL as selected by Sports Illustrated, and one of the top 14 professional players in Razorback history as selected by the Arkansas sports media in 2020, Hines is nevertheless one of only three of those fourteen players and the only Arkansas native not elected to the Arkansas state Sports Hall of Fame.
+The University of Arkansas's first-ever offensive tackle to make All-American, Hines was highly regarded by coaches and teammates.
+Former Oklahoma head coach and Arkansas assistant Barry Switzer said of Hines, “He was the only one who looked like he could be a pro football player we had playing on the offensive line.
+We didn’t have any people his size on defense or offense.
+He was a good kid.
+He had a good work ethic.
+He had a great smile on his face all the time.
+He went about his business and we felt like he would be a great pro prospect.”
+Hines would go on to protect legendary quarterbacks Terry Bradshaw and Archie Manning.

+“We ran behind Glen Ray a lot,” said contemporary and fellow offensive lineman Jerry Welch.
+And former Arkansas head coach and teammate Ken Hatfield described Hines as a gentle giant who was very tough.
+“He gave you all he had all the time in practice and in games.
+He was an excellent teammate and just a tremendous person.”